Hemming's Cartulary: Manuscript and publication history

 The only other 11th-century cartulary surviving from England is the Oswald cartulary, also compiled at Worcester.
 Historian M. T. Clanchy has suggested that the form English cartularies took may have originated at Worcester, although fellow historian Robin Fleming has argued that Christ Church Canterbury's surviving cartulary is also an 11th-century compilation.
 Who owned the manuscript after it left Worcester Cathedral Priory, presumably with the Dissolution of the Monasteries in the 1540s, is unknown, but the manuscript was in the possession of Robert Cotton by 1612, when it is recorded as being loaned by Cotton to Arthur Agarde.
 There are annotations in the manuscript by John Joscelyn, who was secretary to Matthew Parker (d.
 1575), the Elizabethan Archbishop of Canterbury, but whether Parker owned the manuscript is uncertain.
-(Note: Parker was noted for keeping many of the manuscripts his staff annotated, but he did not keep all of them, as another Worcester Priory document, now Bodleian Library Junius 121 was also annotated by Parker himself, but remained at Worcester until the 17th century.)
-The manuscript thus became part of the Cotton library, which passed into public ownership in 1702 on the death of Cotton's grandson on the basis of an act of Parliament of 1701.
+(Note: Parker was noted for keeping many of the manuscripts his staff annotated, but he did not keep all of them, as another Worcester Priory document, now Bodleian Library Junius 121 was also annotated by Parker, but remained at Worcester until the 17th century.)
+The manuscript thus became part of the Cotton library, which passed into public ownership in 1702 on the death of Cotton's grandson, based on an act of Parliament of 1701.
 The manuscript itself is now part of the British Library's holdings.

 The manuscript was originally published in 1723 as Hemingi chartularium ecclesiæ Wigorniensis, in two volumes edited by Thomas Hearne.
 This was part of the Chronica Anglia series put out between 1709 and 1735, which included many chronicles and records in 20 volumes.
 Hearne printed his edition from a transcription made for the antiquary Richard Graves.
 This transcript, known as MS Rawlinson B.445, is not a completely accurate transcription of the Cotton Tiberius manuscript, as some items were omitted, and marginalia were not always transcribed.
 There were also some additions of decorations.

 The entire manuscript of Cotton Tiberius A xiii is catalogued as number 366 in Helmut Gneuss's work Handlist of Anglo-Saxon Manuscripts.